Pages

 The first test batches of the Magic Cube were finally released in Budapest, Hungary, then very much "behind the Iron Curtain", just before Christmas 1977.
 In 1978, the Cube started to become popular in Hungary.

-Small numbers of Magic Cubes passed beyond Hungarian borders, individually, via enthusiasts like David Singmaster, and in tiny batches via a small niche puzzle company called Pentangle in England, and there was interest amongst some academics and some puzzle fans who encountered it in the Western World.
-But the vast majority of us remained ignorant of the puzzle's existence.
+Small numbers of Magic Cubes passed beyond Hungarian borders, individually, via enthusiasts like David Singmaster, and in tiny batches via a small niche puzzle company called Pentangle in England.

 There was no World Wide Web (invented 1989, implemented early 1990s), so no social media.

 Another problem was that the Magic Cube existed in no great numbers - not even enough to impact on the mainstream popular culture of a small nation like the UK.
 It must be noted that the tiny numbers of Magic Cubes distributed by Pentangle in the UK in no way constituted anywhere near enough to bring about any Magic Cube craze in that nation.
-Check any UK newspaper archive - newspapers faithfully reflect pop culture over the years, and use them to fill their columns.
+Check any UK newspaper archive - newspapers eagerly reflect pop culture over the years, and use them to fill their columns.
 There was no Magic Cube craze.
 The vast majority of us had never even heard of it.

 It's also important to note that speed cubing, one of the major crazes of 1981 in the UK, was very difficult with a Magic Cube - they were not designed for it.
 However, the 1980 Rubik's Cube was lighter and easier to manipulate.